-The Mustard Seed Edmonton’s Prairie Manor is a new supportive housing building that will offer residents affordable housing with wrap-around supports.
-Located at 10333 University Ave, Prairie Manor will provide much needed supportive housing units to those experiencing poverty and homelessness in the Strathcona area.
+The Mustard Seed Edmonton’s Prairie Manor is a new supportive housing building that offers residents affordable housing with wrap-around supports.
+Located in the Strathcona Junction area, Prairie Manor provides much needed supportive housing units to those experiencing poverty and homelessness.

 PRAIRIE MANOR FAQ’s

 WHAT IS SUPPORTIVE HOUSING?